GrantCloyd/central-051721/phase-4/solutions/01-Rails-Fundamentals-and-CRUD/README.md

 2. Generate migrations and models for dogs, which have a name:string
 3. Generate migrations and models for walks, which have week_day:string and dog:belongs_to
 4. Migrate your tables
-6. Add your relationships in the Models file
+6. Add your relationships in the Models files
 7. Add seeds and review the content in your rails console to verify it's working

 ## Routes Demo